 You are far from alone.
 It’s completely normal to be unhappy with or want to change your body.
 Celebrities, models and #fitspo stars often create unrealistic expectations about how you should look.
-Even “plus-size” (in quotes because the average woman in the USA wears sizes 16-18, so you can’t really call size 8 models plus size!) models often wear padding to give them more exaggerated curves.
+Even “plus-size” (in quotes because the average woman in the USA wears sizes 16-18) models often wear padding to give them more exaggerated curves.

 Everyone’s bodies are different in 100 million ways, but unfortunately mainstream media usually doesn’t show the wide range of those bodies.
 What’s considered “attractive” changes depending on the time and society.
 Big butts are everywhere in pop culture right now, so you may feel the need to have a big butt in order to look good or be “desirable.”
 This is far from the truth, though.
 What people find attractive is as varied as bodies themselves.

 Learning to accept (and even love) the body you’re in is really hard for many people, especially if you’re trans, queer, disabled, “plus size,” a person of color, or otherwise don’t fit society’s current beauty standards.